sourcegraph/about/docs/security.md

 We will send payment to a valid PayPal account after the issue is confirmed fixed or 90 days from the original report, whichever happens first.
 We will ask you for the name and country associated with your PayPal account.

-We will not issue a reward if any of the following apply:
+We may choose to not issue a reward if any of the following apply:

 1. You engage in disruptive behavior on sourcegraph.com itself (e.g. spamming our system with requests, fake accounts, denial of service).
 Sourcegraph is [open source software](https://github.com/sourcegraph/sourcegraph), so you can [install a copy yourself](https://docs.sourcegraph.com/#quickstart-guide) and test against that instead.
 1. You publically disclose a vulnerability before we have fixed it.
 1. You spam us with duplicate and/or low quality vulnerability reports (e.g. copy/pasting generic issues from automatic scanning tools).
-1. You are currently a teammate at Sourcegraph (e.g. employee, contractor, intern).
+1. You are a current or former teammate at Sourcegraph (e.g. employee, contractor, intern).
+1. You are friends or family with a current or former teammate at Sourcegraph.